What Was Your Name Again?

 Needless to say, when others can't remember who we are, any of us can feel insignificant, unimportant.
 Imagine how you would feel if even your own grandpa can't remember your name.
 What about your insurance agent, your Avon lady, your doctor, lawyer, pastor... or even your barber?
 For ten years I went to the same hair cutter who could never remember my name.
-Because he was good and consistent at trimming my hair, I often just chuckled about the issue and tried to overlook his poor memory... but it was always a frustration, and I was often tempted to seek the services of someone else.
+Because he was good and consistent at trimming my hair, I just chuckled about it and overlooked his poor memory... but after several years of this, it became so annoying I was tempted to seek the services of someone else.

 DO YOU HAVE THE ABILITY TO REMEMBER?

 Obviously the capacity for memory is not necessarily equal for everyone.
 Some simply have a greater ability to remember things than others.
 One of our former church members has a recollection of events that is... well, almost scary.
 She can remember the dates and titles of scores of sermons that I preached more than twenty years ago.
 Although we've not been in close contact for years, she still can recall all of my immediate family's birthdays, anniversaries, other special events... and can remember dates, places and times of events, or things I said or did decades ago, with near perfect accuracy.
 This is of course, an anomaly... far above an average sense of memory.